Vision Examples in the Automotive Industry

 Controlling robot position

-Using a vision system, control the position of an assembly/processing robot.
+Using machine vision, control the position of an assembly/processing robot.
 Conventional methods required manual teaching, resulting in a lot of man-hours for startup.

 OCR of seat belt buckles